Joseph Hanisch: Family

 The Hanisch family originates from Franz Xaver, born in Silesia, who settled in Regensburg in the 1800s as the court oboist of The House of Thurn and Taxis.
 From then on, the Hanisch family had a great influence on the musical life of Regensburg.

 Franz Xaver Hanisch von Greifenthal (1749-?): Oboist, Piano teacher 1776 until 1806; and composer for The House of Thurn and Taxis.

 Anton Franz Hanisch von Greifenthal(1786–1835): Organist in the Basilica of the Nativity of Our Lady, Regensburg from 1808; Father of both Joseph and Max Joseph Hanisch.

 Joseph Hanisch (1812–1892): Cathedral Organist in Regensburg from 1829 to 1892; son of Barbara Fuhrmann.

 Max Joseph Hanisch (1819–1866): Organist and music teacher at St. Emmeram; Son of Anton Franz and Elisabeth Rosalia Hanisch (1799-1826).

 Dorothea Hanisch (1854-1945): Pianist (1786-1835): organist in the Basilica of the Nativity of Our Lady, Regensburg from 1808; father of Joseph and Max Joseph Hanisch.

 Impact

-The foundation of Joseph's compositions come from his study of Gregorian Chorals, and the masters of church music.
+The foundation of Joseph's compositions come from his study of Gregorian chant, and the masters of church music.
 He is mostly regarded for his liturgical organ playing and improvisational skills.
 Through his various posts as an organist and music teacher, Joseph contributed greatly to the Regensburg musical scene.
-His work in restoring Catholic church music from Palestine, influenced Franz Xaver Witt to founding the Caecilia Society.
+His work in restoring Catholic church music in the Palestrina style spurred Franz Xaver Witt to found the German Caecilia Society.

 His major compositions are Missa auxilium Christianorum, Quatuor hymni pro festo corporis Christi, and Konzerte für swei Hörner (English: Concert for two horns).